aquasecurity/trivy-operator/docs/index.md

   generated automatically.
 - Read more about the motivations for the project in the [Trivy-operator: The Kubernetes-Native Toolkit for Unifying Security] blog.
-- See a detailed introduction to Starboard with demos at [KubeCon + CloudNativeCon NA 2020][kubecon-video].
+- See a detailed introduction to trivy-operator with demos at [KubeCon + CloudNativeCon NA 2020][kubecon-video].
 - Join the community, and talk to us about any matter in [GitHub Discussions] or [Slack].

 [Custom Resource Definitions]: ./crds/index.md